Jay Lovett: Non-League football

 After a full season with Lewes in 2013–14, he re-signed as a player for Eastbourne Borough ahead of the 2014–15 season, already being a full-time academy manager there.
 A dual registration deal between The Sports and Metropolitan Police materialised on 14 October 2014.

 On 23 May 2015, Lovett returned to Lewes to become the club's new assistant manager and academy director, and in June he also registered as player.

 On 19 October 2015, he signed for a third spell with Metropolitan Police, as an assistant manager/player.

 He started the 2016–17 as an unused substitute in the two opening league games for Burgess Hill Town, before signing for Loxwood in September.

 While being the manager of South Park, he made comeback as a player in the final game of the Isthmian League South Central Division 2018–19 season.
 He was named the manager of Burgess Hill Town of the South East Division in November 2019.

 Lovett was sacked by Burgess Hill Town on 15 February 2023 and less than a week later appointed manager by Haywards Heath Town on 21 February 2023.

 Lovett left Haywards Heath Town on 16 October 2023 having received a coaching opportunity with Eastbourne Borough.

 On 28 May 2024, Lovett returned to Burgess Hill Town as joint manager with Gary Mansell.

+On 2 April 2026, Lovett left his position as joint manager at Burgess Hill Town leaving Gary Mansell in sole charge.

+On 4 June 2026, Lovett was appointed manager at Whitehawk.